tomas/skull/README.md

     $ Process.kill 22674
     $ File.size '/path/to/file.txt'

 Yes, this *is* Bash.
-Trust me.

 How it works
 ------------

 Skull uses aliases as a way to attach "instance methods" to objects.
 So what Array.new is actually doing is associating a set of aliases and functions -- as declared by the Array "class" -- to the element passed.

-Skull *does* use eval here and there and yes, I know it's kind of ugly, but that's the only way (AFAIK) that dynamic method associations can be done.
+Skull *does* use eval here and there and I know it's pretty ugly.
+Unfortunately that's the only way (AFAIK) that dynamic method associations can be done in Bash.
 If you know a better way I'd love to hear about it.

 How to use
 ----------